pyrochlore/obsidian-tracker/docs/RoadMap.md

     - [ ] Allow forced value types
     - [ ] Allow using non-date x values
 - Output Type and Graph
-    - [x] New output type 'summary', analyzes the input data and represents it using a user-defined text template.
+    - [x] New output type 'summary', analyzes the input data and represents it using a user-defined text template
-    - [x] New output type 'bar', rendering a bar chart.
+    - [x] New output type 'bar', rendering a bar chart
     - [x] New output type 'bullet', rendering
+    - [x] New output type 'month', rendering a month view
-    - [ ] New output type for calendar view, including a monthly view or a heatmap.
+    - [ ] New output type 'heatmap', rendering a heatmap like Github activity chart
-    - [x] Add parameters for adjusting the size of the graph.
+    - [x] Add parameters for adjusting the size of the graph
     - [ ] Multiple outputs from one code block
     - [ ] Support graphs showing the correlation between sets of data.
     - [ ] Allow a graph drawing selected dataset.